Bira/octopus-carnival/_drafts/single-system-syndrome.md

 specific system and never really considers trying anything else for whatever reason.
-Over time the player's needs change and evolve, but since they always stay within the same system they might either end up completely changing it through hourse rules, or becoming chronically unhappy with their gaming.
+Over time the player's needs change and evolve, but since they always stay within the same system they might either end up completely changing it through house rules, or becoming chronically unhappy with their gaming.
 What these players never quite get around to doing is adopting a different system.
 I've most often seen this behavior tied to some iteration of D&D, but it was also really frequent in Shadowrun.